6 of the best kettlebell exercises for runners

 3. Turkish Get-up

 Turkish get-ups are one of the best possible all-body exercises you can do with a kettlebell.
-The exercise will work your core, legs and hips all intensely and will also have a positive effect on your shoulder stability.
+The exercise will work your core, legs, and hips intensely and will also have a positive effect on your shoulder stability.

 4. Round The World